ihabwahbi/rl-exec-data/docs/prd/goals-and-background-context.md

 ## Goals

-* **PRIMARY GOAL: Data Acquisition** - To establish and maintain access to actual Crypto Lake historical data as the foundational prerequisite for all subsequent work.
-Without real data, all validation and development efforts are meaningless.
-* To create a robust data pipeline that acquires, validates, and prepares 12 months of historical BTC-USDT L2 order book data using **actual** Crypto Lake data sources.
+* **PRIMARY GOAL: High-Fidelity Validation** - To produce a production-quality, validated dataset that serves as the trusted foundation for training and backtesting the core RL agent, built entirely on real historical data.
 * To ensure the prepared historical data achieves the highest possible fidelity, precisely mirroring the structure, format, and granularity of a real-time data feed through validation against actual market data.
 * To bridge the gap between Crypto Lake's snapshot-based historical data format and Binance's differential real-time feed through sophisticated reconstruction techniques based on comprehensive data profiling.
-* To produce a production-quality, validated dataset that will serve as the trusted foundation for training and backtesting the core RL agent, built entirely on real historical data.
+* To enable RL agent training that achieves post-training backtest VWAP slippage ≤ -5 basis points vs baseline on 30 unseen days, demonstrating clear outperformance using a dataset derived from actual market conditions.
 * To successfully enable the development of the "Minimum Viable Proof" backtesting engine, which is the key asset for securing a seed investment round.
-* To enable RL agent training that achieves post-training backtest VWAP slippage ≤ -5 basis points vs baseline on 30 unseen days, demonstrating clear outperformance using a dataset derived from actual market conditions.
+* To create a robust data pipeline that acquires, validates, and prepares 12 months of historical BTC-USDT L2 order book data using **actual** Crypto Lake data sources.
+* **COMPLETED: Data Acquisition** - Successfully established and maintain access to actual Crypto Lake historical data as the foundational prerequisite for all subsequent work.

 ## Background Context